sourcegraph/tour-de-source/codesearch_ai.snb.md

 # Code Walkthrough - codesearch.ai

+With the rise of transformer neural networks like BERT and GPT-3, we're starting to see more and more applications of machine learning to code.
+Sourcegraph is experimenting with such models to explore the possibilities to enable better code understanding by humans.
+As many folks are learning about these models and how to use them, we thought it would be helpful to write up some of our learnings and share an open-source example of how to train a model and use it for code search.

-[codesearch.ai](https://codesearch.ai) is a semantic code search engine.
-It allows searching GitHub functions and StackOverflow answers using natural language queries.
-It uses HuggingFace Transformers under the hood, and the training procedure is inspired by a paper called [Text and Code Embeddings by Contrastive Pretraining](https://arxiv.org/pdf/2201.10005.pdf) from OpenAI.
+[codesearch.ai](https://codesearch.ai) is an experimental AI-powered code search engine.
+It answers natural language queriers with functions indexed from GitHub.com and StackOverflow.
+Under the hood, it uses the open-source Hugging Face Transformers, and the training procedure is inspired by a paper called [Text and Code Embeddings by Contrastive Pretraining](https://arxiv.org/pdf/2201.10005.pdf) from OpenAI.
+OpenAI also offers an API service for transformer models, but we decided to use Hugging Face for this experiment as the OpenAI models are not open source.
 The [CodeSearchNet project](https://github.com/github/CodeSearchNet) served as a basis for data collection and cleaning.

-In this notebook, we will explore the [codesearch.ai](https://codesearch.ai) implementation, including data collection and model training.
+In this notebook, we will explore the [codesearch.ai](https://codesearch.ai) implementation, with both high-level descriptions of the approach and embedded code snippets powered by Sourcegraph code intelligence:

+1. The first section covers our process for data collection, with example code
+2. The second section covers model training, with example invocations of Hugging Face APIs

+> This is the third installment of our [Tour de Source](https://tourdesource.substack.com/) series of code-level deep dives into interesting open source projects.

 ## Data collection